Detect Fecal Contamination in Surface Waters

 Simple field tests for drinking, recreational and shellfish waters

 Surface waters are sources of drinking water in poor and developing countries as well as in the developed world.
 Natural recreational water also is surface water, such as rivers, lakes, streams and salt water beaches.

 Fecal contamination of surface waters can come from wastewater plants, sewage overflows, agricultural runoff, on-site septic systems, domestic and wild animal manure, storm runoff, improper boat waste disposal and ill or unsanitary swimmers.

 E. coli outbreaks in fresh recreational waters are serious.
 County and state health departments regularly test for E. coli in fresh recreational waters to comply with regulations and avoid widespread illness.
 The U.S. EPA recommends E. coli as the best indicator of health risk in fresh recreational waters.

 Another risk to human health is when shellfish in marine water is contaminated by fecal pathogens.
 Microbiological water quality standards of the U.S. National Shellfish Sanitation Program (NSSP) allows for a growing area to be classified using either a total coliforms or fecal coliforms standard.

-The Aquagenx CBT EC+TC MPN Kit for E. coli and Total Coliforms bacteria is used around the world to test surface waters, both fresh and sea water, for a variety of purposes and applications.
+The Aquagenx CBT EC+TC MPN Kit and GEL EC CFU Kits are used around the world to test surface waters, both fresh and sea water, for a variety of purposes and applications.

 - Municipal water committees, water systems and utilities, government agencies, NGOs, humanitarian aid for drinking water sources